 Lens categories are also standard, and you can buy daily, weekly, and monthly disposables.
 Single-vision, toric lenses to correct astigmatism, color, and bifocal and multifocal lens types are your options.

 If you’re only buying one or two boxes of contact lenses, it’s tough to score discounts on Contact Lens King.
-Additionally, shipping is $7.95.
-The focus on bulk shopping and lack of free shipping ultimately means Contact Lens King is best for buying at least six to 12 months’ worth of contact lenses.
+Additionally, shipping is at least $7.95 in the U.S. The focus on bulk shopping and lack of free shipping ultimately means Contact Lens King is best for buying at least six to 12 months’ worth of contact lenses.

 Contact Lens King says vision insurance reimbursement varies depending on your provider and doesn’t include a list of insurance partners.
 So if you want to use vision insurance at Contact Lens King, call your provider first to see if your purchase is eligible for reimbursement.